 Volunteers can be trained in Radio, Diesel Engines, Powerboat level 1 and 2, Safety Boat and Radar qualifications to RYA standards.
 Training can be carried out in-house and followed up by formal training at an RYA training centre.
 A qualifying period of Coastwatch membership will be required for this type of training.
 In-house training is subject to the availability of suitably qualified members.

-Or contact us by phone, by email or just pop into our office.
+Contact us by phone, by email or just pop into our office.
 The office is open every day and our volunteers will be more than happy to chat with you.

 for Duke of Edinburgh Award Scheme Information - see below